wdi-sg/gitbook-2019/02-js-intro/07-arrays-loops.md

-# Loops and Arrays - Arbitrary Length Data
+# Arrays - Arbitrary Length Data

-After conditionals and functions, loops are the other piece of control flow in any basic program.
-Every language you will write in the future will have some kind of loop in it.

-### Arrays
+## Arbitrary Sized Data

+So far our programs have dealt with a single set of data that we control completely.

+Real-life data usually isn't like that.

+Most data has an arbitrary length.

+Arrays are collections of the **same** kind of data, in a list format.

 An array is a list of data.
 If a variable is the simplest way to store a value, a bucket, an array is a bucket of buckets.